douglasgreen/news/notes.md

 Topics should be:

 - Past, not future, events, no more than 1 week old
+- Should be action, not just talk or opinions
 - Personally relevant or interesting

 ## Length